 Ultimately communication is one rule that shouldn’t be broken.
 In a way, it’s a guideline of where the line is you should not cross.
-If your message gets lost in your design then it seizes to function.
+If your message gets lost in your design then it ceases to function.
 Whether the communication is verbal or visual there’s no need to experiment breaking communication.
 Starting off this blog about breaking the rules by explaining what rules shouldn’t be broken, which is pretty much breaking a rule.
 Still on track…

 Form vs. Function

 I’m a pretty big believer in “form follows function.”
 However, I think there is plenty of great design where form has given way to function.
 Such as MOTIF where the form has taken control over function.
 The layering of colors, form and type ultimately make this a tougher read initially but in doing so, creates a very functional piece.
 Breaking the rules for typography and color have given this a certain attitude and brought an exciting element to the design.